-The surrounding churchyard is a handsome and tranquil stretch of green in the heart of the Old Town and accords fine views of Calton Hill.
+The surrounding churchyard is a handsome stretch of green in the heart of the Old Town and accords fine views of Calton Hill.
 The graves of some notable people are situated here, such as pioneering economic philosopher Adam Smith, and 18th-century poet Robert Fergusson.

 Your next stop is the Scottish Parliament Building (27) which lies further east on the Royal Mile.
 You’ll be walking a distance of 150 m.